 Reading challenges are used annually to keep students reading over a break.
 They are also used as a fun way for lovers of literature to broaden their horizons.
 Perhaps the best goal of a reading challenge is to get people excited about reading!
 Love My Library Book Fairs Reimagined has made it its purpose to get students excited about reading.
 It's difficult to get excited about reading when one can't afford books.
-Love My Library Book Fairs wants to get a free book into the hands of every student.
-All they have to do is to is email 10 people about their Love My Library Book Fair and share about it on Facebook.
+Love My Library Book Fairs wants to get free books into the hands of every student.
+All they have to do is to is email people about their Love My Library Book Fair and share about it on Facebook.
 The people they share with can donate so that the library and the reader can get even more books!
-There are over 3 million titles to choose from!
 That is something to get excited about!

 The Simplest Way for Readers to Get Books